Castle Roy History

 1954 – The Revack Estate passed to Lady Pauline Ogilvy-Grant-Nicholson covering much of the land south of the Spey near Grantown-on-Spey.

-1994 – Richard Eccles began the process of buying the Castle as a Trust.
+1994 – The process of buying the Castle as a Trust began.

 1998 – Castle Roy became a Charitable Trust